Sharon Begley: Reception

 "Why Doctors Hate Science", published in Newsweek in 2009, prompted many critical responses.
 David Gorski, writing under his pen name "Orac", took issue with Begley's characterization of medical practitioners as ignoring basic medical science.
 One example used by Begley was that of women continuing to receive pap tests after having had total hysterectomies.
 Gorski looked into this claim, and found that the subject of Begley's source for this claim was full hysterectomies and hysterectomies for benign conditions of the uterus.
-Ongoing Pap smears are still indicated for women who have had partial hysterectomies, or who have suffered uterine cancer.
+Ongoing Pap smears are still indicated for women who have had partial hysterectomies, or who have had uterine cancer.
 "Begley may indeed have a point that too many pap smears are still done after hysterectomy, by simplifying and mocking she completely undermined her point–not to mention showed that she doesn't understand the issues involved.
 Either that, or she does understand them but decided to score cheap points against physicians instead of adding three words after "hysterectomy": "for benign disease." ...
 At the very least, Begley should have acknowledged that her blanket statement is more than a bit over-the-top."
 This and similar criticism from other defenders of the medical community prompted Begley to write a follow-up article entitled "Why Psychologists Reject Science", in which she referred to the previous article as one in which she was "asking, facetiously" why doctors hated science, but then went on to explain that, "The problem is even worse in psychology."
 This prompted a fresh wave of criticism, such as that expressed by Leslie Becker-Phelps in Psychology Today when she referred to Begley's article as "alarmingly misleading".
 Becker-Phelps stressed the intense educational requirements of the field and stated that, "the APA mandates that its member psychologists use their scientific knowledge in their clinical judgments."